ideal-lab5/Grants-Program/applications/iris_followup.md

 #### Proxy Node Reward Structure

-Each data ingestion and ejection transaction has an additional transaction fee which is then pooled together and distributed to proxy nodes at the end of a session based on their online presence.
+Each data ingestion and ejection transaction has an additional transaction fee which is then pooled together and distributed to proxy nodes at the end of a session based on their participation during the session.
+This will function similarly to how proof of stake consensus algorithms reward validator nodes when new blocks are accepted into the chain.

 #### Availability-Encouraging Replication Mechanism